qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 #### Settings shortcuts

 You can also quickly toggle some settings by using the _Search Everywhere_ or the _Command Panel_ functionality of the IDE.
-Simply press `Shift-Shift` and type `Material Theme` to get the list of avialable toggles.
+Simply press `Shift-Shift` and type `Material Theme` to get the list of available toggles.

 Same goes for the `Command Panel` (<kbd>Ctrl-Shift-A/Cmd-Shift-A</kbd>).